urbit/examples/README.md

-> Since Urbit version 0.8.0, changes to [eyre](https://urbit.org/docs/learn/arvo/eyre/), the HTTP vane of the [Arvo](https://urbit.org/docs/learn/arvo/) operating system, have depricated a significant number of the examples in this repository, and the repository is currently being renovated accordingly.

->All examples in the top level directory have been updated or otherwise confirmed working -- everything in `wip` is for the intrepid only!
+> Since Urbit version 0.10.0, changes to Gall have rendered all current examples presently invalid.
+Stand by for updates...

 ## Introduction